yandex-cloud/yc-solution-library-for-azure/Yandex-Azure-Arc-K8S/README.md

 As a result of running this script, GitOps configuration will be created, based on public Github repository.
 Contents of Github repository (specifically yaml files containing the `hello` application service and deployment) will be deployed in Yandex.Cloud Kubernetes cluster.
 Any changes in the original application repository will be monitored and transferred to the actual deployment in the Kubernetes cluster.

-## Result

-Kubernetes cluster created in Yandex.Cloud is successfully connected to Azure Arc and it's configuration and resources are visible in Azure Arc portal.

-(IMAGES)
+### Results

-GitOps configuration is also created and the resources described in public GitHub are successfully provisioned.
+GitOps configuration is created and the resources described in public GitHub are successfully provisioned.

 (IMAGES)